marktesster227/OPTIMIZATOR-BY-X1MIK/README.md

 ### 📦 Installation

-1. Download the latest `Optimizer By X1MIK.exe or Optimizer By X1MIK.apk`.
+1. Download the latest `Optimizer By X1MIK.exe`.
 2. Run the file **as Administrator** (the program will automatically request elevation on startup).
 3. Click **«START FULL OPTIMIZATION»** for a complete cleanup or use individual buttons.